protocode-community/protocode-projects/README.md

 The goals for this repository are:

-1. To lead us to the glory of Scrimba Academy.
+1. To lead us to the glory of Javascript ES6 and beyound.
-2. Also teach us Git fundamentals (and also learn something about the projects we should be doing ;P).
+2. Especially teach us Git fundamentals (and also learn something about the projects we should be doing ;P).
 3. Learing a practicable Git workflow.
-4. Showcase what we achieved since starting our frontend-path journey.
+4. Showcase what we achieved since starting our dev journey.

 ## Usage

 This is only a documentation project for educational purpose.

-respect the Folder Structure as follows: scrimba-weekly / weekly-challenge-name / VARIATIONS / some-other-name
+respect the Folder Structure as follows: Repository(root) / Projekt(name) / VARIATION(your very own project)

 ## Maintainers

 [@Prototowb](https://github.com/prototowb)

 ## Contributing
 Feel free to dive in!
-Open an issue or submit Pull Requests.
+Fork this repo, add your own project folder, submit Pull Requests or contribute to possible issues.

-scrimba-weekly follows the Contributor Covenant Code of Conduct.
+protocode-projects follows the Contributor Covenant Code of Conduct.

 ### Contributors
-This project exists thanks to the awesomeness of fe-study-group-60!
+This project exists thanks to the awesomeness of you!
 Keep on keeping on 🧐

 ## License
 [MIT](LICENSE) © Tobias Rauer